bhpfelix/DNC-NumPy/README.md

 - [ ] Add checks during training to assess memory usage and allocation
 - [ ] Expand to batched training and prediction
 - [ ] Implement and benchmark tasks including repeated copy and graph tasks.
-- [ ] Add manual backprop to double check the implementation and compare training speed with the autograd library.

 ## Notes & Observations